Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Future Directions

 \subsection{Collaborative Storytelling}

-Existing story generation tasks are usually based on the scenario of completing a story given a fixed context.
-Little human-machine collaboration occurs except for inputting the prompts.
-However, collaborative storytelling enables humans and machines to mutually assist their creativity \cite{goldfarb-tarrant-etal-2019-plan}.
-Goldfarb-Tarrant et al. \cite{goldfarb-tarrant-etal-2019-plan} propose an interactive system that allows flexible involvement in story planning, editing, and revising without regeneration of the whole story.
+Most story generation tasks are about completing a story given an existing context, and little human-machine collaboration occurs except for inputting prompts from time to time.
+However, collaborative storytelling enables humans and machines to mutually assist in their creativity \cite{goldfarb-tarrant-etal-2019-plan}.
+Several works have made efforts to incorporate more human creativity in automatic storytelling.
+Goldfarb-Tarrant et al. \cite{goldfarb-tarrant-etal-2019-plan} propose an interactive system that allows flexible human involvement in story planning, editing, and revising without regeneration of the whole story.
 Brahman et al. \cite{brahman-etal-2020-cue} focus on the scenario that users constantly provide cue phrases to drive the generation process.
-Other works \cite{dirik2021controlled,HorrorWriter} achieve collaborative storytelling in a specific domain.
-More sophisticated collaborations such as recognizing discourse-level causal relations and character emotions need further study.
+Other works such as Dramatron \cite{dramatron} achieve collaborative storytelling in specific domains like screenplays and theater scripts \cite{dirik2021controlled, HorrorWriter}.
+More sophisticated collaborations, such as recognizing discourse-level causal relations and character emotions, need further study.